-We first examined the models in the merged Mikado transcriptome for the Parhyale Hox cluster compared to RACE data and the Blondel annotation (Supp.
+We first examined the Mikado transcriptome models representing the Parhyale Hox cluster genes and compared those to the RACE data and the MAKER annotation (Supp.
 Fig. 3 C-E).
-The Mikado merged transcriptome showed an improvement relative to the Blondel models overall, with complete models for pb, Hox3, Dfd and Scr.
-While the Mikado pipeline was only able to recover one transcript isoform each for the three posterior Hox genes, for abd-A and Ubx, the isoforms identified were more complete than in the Blondel annotation.
-Moreover, the Mikado combined transcriptome was able to produce a more complete gene model for Hox3 than the previous RACE data or Blondel annotation.
+The gene models from the Mikado transcriptome showed an improvement relative to the MAKER models overall, with complete models for pb, Hox3, Dfd and Scr, which were fragmented in the MAKER annotation.
+While the Mikado pipeline was only able to recover one transcript isoform each for the three posterior Hox genes, for abd-A and Ubx, the isoforms identified were more complete than those the MAKER annotation.
+Moreover, the Mikado-merged transcriptome was able to produce a more complete gene model for Hox3 than the previous RACE data or MAKER annotation.
 Combining the RACE data with our Mikado transcriptome, we have assembled the most complete annotation of the Parhyale Hox cluster to date.

-To quantify the level of fragmentation of gene models in our dataset, we generated a series of manual gene annotations based on additional previous sequence information generated using RACE.
-Among 143 previously-identified RACE transcripts, we selected 49 multi-exonic transcripts that appeared to have a single promoter based on the Omni-ATAC-Seq data (Fig. 3E).
+To quantify the level of gene model fragmentation in our dataset, we generated a series of manual gene annotations based on RACE sequences.
+Among 143 previously-generated RACE transcripts, we selected 49 multi-exonic transcripts that appeared to have a single promoter based on the Omni-ATAC-Seq data (Supp.
+Fig. 3D).
 For each of these RACE transcripts, we manually annotated the extent of the first and last exon by comparing RNA-Seq read pileups to RACE data and the current genome annotation.
 We also identified the Omni-ATAC-Seq peak most likely to capture the gene promoter, based on the strength of the peak (as evaluated by the number of timepoints over which we observed a statistically significant peak), as well as overlap to RNA-Seq read data.
-We used these manual annotations (see Supplementary Data) to evaluate the gene models from each of the different transcript sources (transcriptomes or gene annotations).
+We used these manual annotations (see Supp.
+Table 2) to evaluate the gene models from each of the different transcript sources (transcriptomes or gene annotations).

-For each of the 49 genes in our dataset, we evaluated whether any models in each of the transcript sources in our dataset overlapped the promoter peak (Fig. 3F).
-Among the transcript sources, the Trinity de novo transcriptomes had the highest number of genes where at least one model overlapped with the promoter peak.
-However, the Trinity models we observed often contained numerous spurious and fragmented transcripts.
-Among the remaining transcript sources, the Mikado merged transcriptome had the highest number of genes where at least one model overlapped with the promoter peak (82%).
+For each of the 49 genes in our dataset, we evaluated whether any models in each of the transcript sources in our dataset overlapped the promoter peak (Supp.
+Fig. 3E).
+The ability to unambiguously identify promoters is essential for downstream analyses, including building reporter constructs or targeting CRISPR guides to the 5'-most end of genes.
+Among the transcript sources, the Trinity de novo transcriptomes had the highest proportion (0.96) of genes where at least one model overlapped with the promoter peak.
+However, the Trinity models we observed often (0.98, 48/49 RACE genes examined for the Trinity-limb transcriptome) contained numerous spurious transcript fragments in introns, exons, and 3'UTR regions (see Supp.
+Fig. 3.2 for summary statistics and examples).
+Among the remaining transcript sources, the Mikado transcriptome had the highest fraction of genes where at least one model overlapped with the promoter peak (0.84).

-In addition, we assessed the degree of fragmentation of gene models across the 49 RACE transcripts (Fig 4A).
-For each gene, we determined first whether any single gene model spanned the first and last exon, representing a "complete" transcript.
+In addition, we assessed the degree of fragmentation of gene models across the 49 RACE transcripts (Supp.
+Fig. 3.1D, Methods).
+For each gene, we determined first whether any single gene model spanned the first and last exon, representing a complete "single" transcript.
 If there was not a single model, we next assessed whether two separate models overlapped with the first and last exon, or if all models only overlapped either the first or last exon.
 These results together formed a measure of transcript completeness.
+Comparing the different transcript sources, the StringTie2 SL transcriptome had the highest fraction (0.76) of complete "single" transcripts, with the Mikado transcriptome having a slightly lower fraction of "single" transcripts (0.73)(Supp.
+Fig. 3E).